azpwnz/azpwnz/README.md

 I'm Andriy - a software engineer switched to web3 after 9 years working in web2.

 I used to build various web projects and automations using Python.
-Now I'm going through rabbit hole of crypto world, building smart contracts, running test-net nodes and having fun.
+Now I'm going through rabbit hole of crypto world, building smart contracts, running test-net nodes and having fun 😃

 I love software development and the spirit of entrepreneurship.